decred/dcrwallet/README.md

      The gRPC server uses a new API built for dcrwallet, but the API is not stabilized.
 This server is enabled by default and may be disabled with the config option `--nogrpc`.
-If you don't mind applications breaking due to API changes, don't want to deal with issues of the legacy API, or need notifications for changes to the wallet, this is the RPC server to use.
+If you don't mind applications breaking due to API changes, don't want to deal with issues of the JSON-RPC API, or need notifications for changes to the wallet, this is the RPC server to use.
 The gRPC server is documented [here](./rpc/documentation/README.md).